alvadeli/cs50-final-project/README.md

 The user can update the album data here.

 ### search_musicbrainz_data.html
-The user can enter an artist name and album name to search the [MusicBrainz API] (https://musicbrainz.org/doc/MusicBrainz_API).
+The user can enter an artist name and album name to search the MusicBrainz API.
 The user can select an album from the search results and add it to the database.
 If the selected album has a cover art in the MusicBrainz database, the path will also be added to the database.